 This is not to suggest that other artists' signatures are ever isolable from their works, rather, that inscribing 'Raymond Pettibon' in this work demonstrably broaches any neat boundary between its inside and outside by playing with the convention and boundary.
-Like the title of a self-portrait that appears to affirm the status of the work in relation to a viewer, artist and mirror, the signature, as 'parergonal border' of the work, belongs neither to the work, nor does it sit outside it (Derrida 1993, p.64, cf. 1987, pp.1-147).
-Pettibon's drawing signs the work, but he also signs it to show the signing of the work, and he signs it to show Raymond Pettibon, the artist who seldomly signs the work, signing the work, and thus he signs it to show another, an artist who signs the work, as signing the work, both his work and that of the other, and so on ... in an iteration of deferral and difference that repeats in alteration.
+Like the title of a self-portrait that appears to affirm the status of the work in relation to a viewer, artist and mirror, the signature, as the 'parergonal border' of the work, belongs neither to the work nor sits outside it (Derrida 1993: 64; cf. 1987: 1-147).
+Pettibon's drawing signs the work, but he also signs it to show the signing of the work, and he signs it to show Raymond Pettibon, the artist who seldomly signs the work, signing the work, and thus he signs it to show another, an artist who signs the work, as signing the work, both his work and that of the other, and so on in an iteration of deferral and difference that repeats in alteration.
 And yet, signature and drawing are inseparable in and out of the work.

-Figure 1: Raymond Pettibon Untitled (To whom it ...)
-(2001), pen and ink on paper, 29.2 x 38.7cm Every stroke in drawing - whether brush, pencil, charcoal or else - already bestows the singular, and nevertheless repeatable, sign of its maker and material onto the work.
-Each mark, as autograph, signs the work 'before even the undersigning of the proper name' (Derrida 1987, p.193).
+Every stroke in drawing - whether brush, pencil, charcoal or else - already bestows the singular, and nevertheless repeatable, sign of its maker and material onto the work.
+Each mark, as autograph, signs the work 'before even the undersigning of the proper name' (Derrida 1987: 193).
 In adopting the character of 'Raymond Pettibon', the artist with the signature that makes the work, Pettibon signs the work with his 'good little' patronym (Kimmelman 2005) where he had previously signed it through every line and flick of the nib.
 And thus, the signature itself is signed multiply, repeatedly, over and over inscribing the mark of its author in order to inscribe the name of its author.
 While every autographic mark must repeat itself in order to be autographic to Pettibon's work, it also differs and therefore splits any absolute referral, pointing at once to its forebears and heirs.
 The possibility of its repetition allows it to be read in its singularity.
-As the signature constituted by many signatures however indicates, the autograph is not whole, not one, not replete.
+However, as the signature constituted by many signatures indicates, the autograph is not whole, not one, not replete.
 It must be repeated to function, and no flick of the brush is lacking or complete.
-In the leg of the signature's R, as in the downstrokes of d and b, Pettibon's line railroads - one line showing itself to be already two - as pressure on the nib forces tines apart and the swift spread in line's width starves the reservoir of ink.
-The pen-form of the signature therefore reminds us, too, of the inseparability of the stroke's material and gesture, and thus, moreover, of the indivisibility of alphabetic legibility and drawerly idiosyncrasy.
+In the leg of the signature's R, as in the downstrokes of d and b, Pettibon's line railroads - one line showing itself to be already two - as pressure on the nib forces the tines apart and the swift spread in line's width starves the reservoir of ink.
+The pen-form of the signature therefore also reminds us of the inseparability of the stroke's material and gesture, and thus, moreover, of the indivisibility of alphabetic legibility and drawerly idiosyncrasy.
 Each letter rehearses no absolute, ideal form but a differential iterability (see, Reifenstein 2018a).
-The jots, skits, minims and lobes of the artist's signature may be identifiable calligraphic or drawerly elements but signing needs no name to sign in another's and its own.
+The jots, skits, minims, and lobes of the artist's signature may be identifiable calligraphic or drawerly elements but signing needs no name to sign in another's and its own.
 The stroke is neither complete nor broken as its signing does not have a metric.